-You can also visit websites like LinkedIn and check the educational qualifications, work experience, and the general background of the advisor.
+You can also visit websites like LinkedIn and check the educational qualifications, work experience, and general background of the advisor.
 Any articles or blogs that an advisor has written on popular websites or in the mainstream media also adds credibility.
-If an advisor every mentions any memberships that he/she holds, then make sure you ask for the registration number and then later check if the registration is valid.
+If an advisor ever mentions any memberships that he/she holds, then make sure you ask for the registration number and then later check if the registration is valid.

 One factor that adds significant credibility to a financial advisor’s profile is if he/she is a fiduciary.
 A fiduciary is someone who is registered with either the state regulator or the SEC.
 A fiduciary is bound to act in the best interest of the client and point out whenever there is a potential conflict of interest.
 Feel free to start a conversation with Pillar Wealth Management to discuss how being a fiduciary helps the client in the long run.

 You can also ask people who have worked with a particular advisor about their experience.
 If you cannot find someone directly, then you can ask within your personal network if there is any common connection between you and the advisor.
 Your family, friends, work colleagues, and contacts may know someone that you can speak to.
 Learn How to Choose an Advisor Who Will Stop at Nothing to Help You.

 After checking the credentials, how to choose a financial advisor

 Once you have done your research on the credibility of a financial advisor, you can try and schedule a one-on-one meeting with the advisor.
 Having another person handle something as personal as your finances requires trust.
-The point of meeting the advisor is not only to ask all your questions, but also get an idea of the personality.
+The point of meeting the advisor is not only to ask all your questions but also to get an idea of the personality.
 Is this someone that you can work with?
 Does the advisor come across as genuine and trustworthy?
 You can only judge these aspects when you speak with the advisor directly.

 We have written a complimentary book on choosing the best financial advisor for individuals with $5 million to $500 million in liquid investible assets.
 Go ahead and check it out for deeper insights into choosing the right advisor.
 You can also think about what your priority areas are as far as seeking financial advice.
 Do you want to work with someone who is highly experienced with taxes?
-Perhaps, you want advice on selling a multi-million dollar property that you have in the north-east and retire on an estate in Florida.
+Perhaps, you want advice on selling a multi-million dollar property that you have in the northeast and retire on an estate in Florida.
 In that case, someone who has handled property transactions for celebrities or business moguls makes sense.
 It is important to check what expertise a financial advisor has in-house and whether those areas matter to you.